zachary-shah-eLocal/dali-outside-code-app-shah/README.md

 - This project COULD be easily installed once cloned using `npx expo install [package name] -- -D`, `npm install`, or `yarn install` to configure all the various packages

+### Function

+- The `Advertiser Dashboard` is intended mostly as a view-only app, to show advertisers with my company how successful paid ad campaigns are

+- After signing in, users (strictly other businesses in this case) can check any recent call data, follow up, and view their expenses

+- Through the account dashboard and settings page the user is able to modify some data like contact information, holidays, staffing, and pausing their account

 ### Notes

 - This project was made by me and another contracted developer at the company I work for, I understand all parts of the projects and am confident enough to explain it